BlackBoxVision/frontend-challenge/README.md

 ## Technical Definitions 💻

-- All the data necessary for the game, are in the following API
+- All necessary data for the game, are in the following API
 - The game can be played in [React](https://reactjs.org/) web or [React Native](https://reactnative.dev/).
 - Each question must be presented on a separate screen in the application.
 - Use [Typescript](https://www.typescriptlang.org/) (with data types)